Harvard Studies in Business History

 The Emergence of Modern Business Enterprise in France, 1800–1930

-In this magisterial study, Michael Smith explains how France left behind small-scale merchant capitalism for the large corporate enterprises that would eventually dominate its domestic economy and project French influence throughout the world.
-Arguing against the long-standing view that French economic and business development was crippled by missed opportunities and entrepreneurial failures, Smith presents a story of considerable achievement.
+Smith explains how France abandoned merchant capitalism for the corporate enterprise that would come to dominate its economy and project influence around the globe.
+Opposing the view that French economic and business development was crippled by missed opportunities and entrepreneurial failures, he presents a story of considerable achievement.

 A Culture of Credit: Embedding Trust and Transparency in American Business

 In the growing and dynamic economy of nineteenth-century America, businesses sold vast quantities of goods to one another, mostly on credit.
-This book explains how business people solved the problem of whom to trust--how they determined who was deserving of credit, and for how much.
-Rowena Olegario traces the way resistance, mutual suspicion, skepticism, and legal challenges were overcome in the relentless quest to make information on business borrowers more accurate and available.
+This book explains how business people solved the problem of whom to trust—how they determined who was deserving of credit, and for how much.

 Gentlemen Bankers: The World of J. P. Morgan